What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 Want a sample of Sairee Beach's nightlife without having to do much research?
 Just join the Koh Tao Pub Crawl, running every Sunday, Monday, Wednesday, and Friday night.

-Stops include a cabaret show, a beach party, pool party, and even live music.
+Stops include a cabaret show, a beach party, a pool party, and even live music.
 Pubs and bars rotate around special nights and events.